-Clients should provide a cluster name and password in order to connect to the cluster.
-You can configure them using ClientConfig, as shown below.
+Clients should provide a cluster name in order to connect to the cluster.
+You can configure it using ClientConfig, as shown below.

 '''

-clientConfig.setClusterName("dev").setClusterPassword("dev-pass");
+clientConfig.setClusterName("dev");

 '''

 Configuring Client Security

 In the cases where the security established with Config is not enough and you want your clients connecting securely to the cluster, you can use ClientSecurityConfig.
 This configuration has a credentials parameter to set the IP address and UID.
 See the ClientSecurityConfig Javadoc.